Rebuttal / Frequently Asked Questions

 Truth:

-The Government has been arranging affected residents to move into transitional housing units provided by the Housing Bureau or the Housing Society.
-The accommodation is provided free of charge.
+The Government pointed out in early December 2025 that residents were arranged to move into transitional housing units provided by the Housing Bureau or units under the Hong Kong Housing Society (HKHS).
+The accommodation was provided free of charge.

 Rumour (2):